 Heirlooms come from seed that has been handed down for generations in a particular region or area, hand-selected by gardeners for a special trait.
-Heirloom vegetables are open-pollinated, which means they’re non-hybrid and pollinated by insects or wind without human intervention.
-How experts define heirlooms can vary, but typically they are at least 50 years old, and often are pre-WWII varieties.
+Heirloom vegetables are open-pollinated, which means they’re pollinated by insects or wind without human intervention.
+How experts define heirlooms can vary, but typically they are at least 50 years old, and are often are pre-WWII varieties.
 In addition, they tend to remain stable in their characteristics from one year to the next.

 While hybrid plants typically yield a crop that is uniform in both appearance and timing, heirloom vegetables produce a “mixed bag” harvest.
-The harvest may come in less predictably, and produce size can vary greatly even on the same plant.
+The harvest may come in less predictably, and fruit size can vary greatly even on the same plant.

-What is Right for Me?
+What Kind Is Right for Me?